 The Catenary Wires started when the two left London and found themselves in the middle of the countryside, with no indie scene as such.
 Having initially abandoned the idea of keeping a band going, they started writing their sad and delicate songs on their daughter’s small acoustic guitar, in the winter, just for themselves.

 The duo were enticed to play in public for an event celebrating their old label, Sarah Records, at the Arnolfini Art Gallery in Bristol.
 From the positive reaction, they realised that two people on stage could be a proper band, if a small, fragile one.
 The band have since played over 50 gigs across 3 continents.
 They are currently experimenting with playing as a three-piece, four-piece or even five-piece.

 The band’s name refers to the chain of curves made by the overhead cables seen suspended from pylons or above electric trains, cables that can seem to lead you off to somewhere different and unknown.

-The band have recently finished recording a new album, which will be released in Summer 2019.
+The band will be releasing their new album 'Til The Morning' on Tapete Records on 14 June 2019.
 Live, they now frequently play as a five-piece, with Andy Lewis, Fay Hallam and Ian Button.
 They still play as a duo occasionally.